symfony/symfony-docs/form/bootstrap4.rst

 Custom Forms
 ------------

-.. versionadded:: 4.4

-    Support for the ``switch-custom`` class was introduced in Symfony 4.4.

 Bootstrap 4 has a feature called "`custom forms`_".
 You can enable that on your Symfony Form ``RadioType`` and ``CheckboxType`` by adding some classes to the label: